 Starting in October 2019, international companies like Amazon will have to register with IRD and collect GST from Kiwis at the point of sale.

 Advertising is vital to the success of any organisation, including those who operate to help others.What if nonprofits could reduce their own advertising spend while extending the reach and audience of their cause?
 This is where the Google Adwords Grant can help.

 Google is the first point of contact a potential customer has with your business.
 Google Reviews are what help them to choose your business over another.

-We can show you how to harness the full potential of Google G Suite, an intuitive set of applications that are not only easy to set up but simple to work with.
+We can show you how to harness the full potential of Google Workspace, an intuitive set of applications that are not only easy to set up but simple to work with.
 Find out more…

 Making your website accessible to as many people as possible isn’t just a good idea for the end user.
 It’s an aspiration to include as many people as possible and also serves to tell Google that you are making an effort to build content on your website to the highest of standards… that deserves high rankings!